May 2024 solar storms: Impact

 Agricultural users of John Deere RTK GPS equipment reported significantly degraded positional accuracy during the geomagnetic storm.
 As the GPS receivers are used to guide tractors in precision agriculture, certain agricultural workers were forced to suspend planting activities entirely.
-Affected farms lost an estimated $US 17,000 each.
+Affected farms lost an estimated US$17,000 each.

-University of Victoria researchers discovered that the geomagnetic storm triggered compasses in sub-sea observatories deployed as deep as 2.7 km under the ocean’s surface.
+University of Victoria researchers discovered that the geomagnetic storm triggered compasses in sub-sea observatories deployed as deep as 2.7 km under the ocean's surface.

 Some aerial drone users flying during the storm experienced unusual behavior, including difficulty maintaining a stable hover, disruption of GPS signals, and in some cases a sudden loss of control which resulted in a crash.
 Drones rely on GPS and magnetic signals to maintain position during flight, which are affected by geomagnetic activity.

 At 00:19 UTC on 13 May, the GOES-16 satellite, the primary operational geostationary weather satellite in the GOES East position, providing a view centered on the Americas, stopped transmitting all data.
 The transmission of data resumed nearly 2 hours later at 02:00 UTC.
 There was a second loss of data transmission shortly after, lasting 11 minutes from 03:19 UTC to 03:30 UTC.

 Other impacts to satellite services include Starlink's fleet of low-orbiting satellites, which experienced degraded service because of the intensity of the solar storms, but remained operational.
+The extreme geomagnetic storm accelerated the re-entry of a Starlink satellite by approximately 11 days with respect to a reference altitude.
+About half of the ~10,000 LEO payloads—mostly Starlink satellites—performed a coordinated large-scale maneuver during the May 2024 event, the largest satellite migration on record.

 The storm caused electrical problems for ESA's Gaia spacecraft.